Health

 1. Dietary Adjustments

-• Almonds, cashews, walnuts, and pumpkin seeds are great sources of B vitamins, magnesium, and selenium.
-They are also essential for fat intake which is critical for absorbing vitamins.
+• Almonds, walnuts, and pumpkin seeds provide a robust mix of B vitamins, magnesium, and selenium.
+They also supply healthy dietary fats that act as essential carriers for fat-soluble vitamins.

 2. Strategic Food Pairing